 - A valid out-of-state driver's license.

-- Two proofs of Texas residency.
+- Proof of your Texas residency.
 One of the documents must prove that you've lived in Texas for a minimum of 30 days.

 - Complete required application forms available at any Texas DPS office.
 Your application must include a photograph and thumbprint.

 NOTE: If you're 18 years old or older and hold a valid driver's license from another state, U.S. territory, or from Canada, France, South Korea, or Germany, you do not have to retake the knowledge and road tests.